 He added: "It brought tears to my eyes, it brought tears to [fiancée] Nicole's eyes.
 My mother, without question, tears—multiple times during the commercial.
 And the music makes it, too.
 I think it's a deep commercial, and it's really incredible how they did it."

 It really did make Phelps cry, too.
 In a sly bit of in-house content creation, UA filmed Phelps and Nicole watching the ad for the first time.
 She is practically weeping by the end, and Phelps himself wipes away a tear.
 Check out that footage here:

 While Under Armour is still well behind Nike in terms of revenue, some would argue it has leveled the playing field in terms of quality advertising.
 Where Nike has long excelled with a combination of flash and humor, UA goes for a gritty, lived feel—getting viewers closer to the beauty and brutality of high-level sports.

-Asked if he thought Under Armour had equalled or surpassed Nike in terms of exciting advertising, Phelps said no one should underestimate Plank, the former University of Maryland football captain who started Under Armour from nothing.
+Asked if he thought Under Armour had equalled or surpassed Nike in terms of exciting advertising, Phelps diplomatically half-dodged the question—saying simply that no one should underestimate Plank, the former University of Maryland football captain who started Under Armour from nothing.